instructure/canvas-ios/.github/guidelines/swift-style-guide.md

 Give the closure parameters descriptive names.
 Use shorthand syntax (`$0`, `$1`) only when the purpose of the parameter is clear.

-Do not put parentheses around closure parameters, unless they are a tupple.
+Do not put parentheses around closure parameters, unless they are a tuple.

 ### Trailing Closure Syntax